pouchcontainer/blog/blog-cn/PouchContainer Engineering-Quality.md

 ## 1.1 Golinter - Unified coding style format.

-The syntax of golang is simple, and the community has a complete [CodeReview] (https://github.com/golang/go/wiki/CodeReviewComments) guide to make most golang projects have the same code style, rarely caught in the __ religion __ dispute.
-On the basis of the community, PouchContainer also defines some specific rules to stipulate the developer, in order to ensure the readability of the code, the specific content can be read [here] (https://github.com/alibaba/pouch/blob /master/docs/contributions/code_styles.md#additional-style-rules).
+The syntax of golang is simple, and the community has a complete [CodeReview](https://github.com/golang/go/wiki/CodeReviewComments) guide to make most golang projects have the same code style, rarely caught in the __ religion __ dispute.
+On the basis of the community, PouchContainer also defines some specific rules to stipulate the developer, in order to ensure the readability of the code, the specific content can be read [here](https://github.com/alibaba/pouch/blob/master/docs/contributions/code_styles.md#additional-style-rules).

 However, it is difficult to ensure that the project code style is consistent by relying on written agreements to make specifications.
-So golang, like other languages, provides the official toolchain, such as [golint] (https://github.com/golang/lint), [gofmt](https://golang.org/cmd/gofmt) , [goimports] (https://github.com/golang/tools/blob/master/cmd/goimports/doc.go) and [go vet](https://golang.org/cmd/vet) etc. These tools can check and unify the code style before compilation, providing automation for subsequent processes such as code review.
+So golang, like other languages, provides the official toolchain, such as [golint](https://github.com/golang/lint), [gofmt](https://golang.org/cmd/gofmt) , [goimports](https://github.com/golang/tools/blob/master/cmd/goimports/doc.go) and [go vet](https://golang.org/cmd/vet) etc. These tools can check and unify the code style before compilation, providing automation for subsequent processes such as code review.
 Currently PouchContainer runs the above code checking tool in CircleCI in the **every** developer's Pull Request.
 If the inspection tool displays an exception, the code reviewer has the right to **reject** the review, or even reject the merge code.

 In addition to the official tools, we can also select third-party code checking tools in the open source community, such as [errcheck](https://github.com/kisielk/errcheck), it can be used to check if the developer has processed the **error** returned by the function.
 However, these tools do not have a uniform output format, which makes it difficult to integrate the output of different tools.
 Fortunately, some people in the open source community have implemented this layer of unified interface, namely [gometalinter](https://github.com/alecthomas/gometalinter), which can integrate various code checking tools.
 The recommended combination is: